Ultralight Dark Matter Constraints from NanoHertz Gravitational Waves: Introduction

 In particular, Ref.~\cite{Boey:2025qbo} showed that in large halos with ULDM masses of $\sim 10^{-21}$eV the dynamical friction from the soliton would be significant at separations well below a parsec.
 In these simulations , the soliton is ``pinched'' by the SMBH, boosting the density and thus increasing the drag.
 In what follows, we develop a semi-analytic model of the dynamical friction on SMBH binaries at small separations.
 This includes the pinching and also allows for the possibility that ULDM does not provide all of the dark matter.
 This allows us to generate a library of gravitational strain spectra for different parameter combinations.
 Comparing this to the spectrum derived from the 15-year NANOGrav dataset, we can constrain the ULDM particle mass and fraction.

 This paper builds on previous studies of the impact of UDLM on the gravitational wave background from SMBH binaries.
 In particular, Aghaie {\em et al.\/} \cite{Aghaie:2023lan} impose constraints on the soliton and particle mass under the assumption that the dark matter consists entirely of ULDM and that the SMBHs are larger than the solitons.
-We generate a synthetic spectrum and also allow for mixed ULDM and CDM models, but their findings are consistent with ours.
+We generate a synthetic spectrum and allow for mixed ULDM and CDM models, but their findings are consistent with ours.
+Tomaselli \cite{Tomaselli:2024ojz} conducted an analysis of pulsar timing residuals and similarly found a possible suppression at low frequencies due to ULDM drag, further motivating this work.
+Sarkar \cite{Sarkar:2025tiy} used dynamical friction from self-interacting ULDM to impose constraints on the interaction strength, providing a complement to this study.
 Separately, two of us (ST and CG) looked at the related issue of drag on SMBH binaries in self-interacting dark matter \cite{Tiruvaskar:2025lkq}, and this analysis builds on tools developed for that work.

 We find that for a particle of around $10^{-21}$eV the drag is sufficient to solve the final parsec problem and to reduce the long wavelength power in the stochastic gravitational wave background, such that the 68\% credible interval of $\log_{10}(m/{10^{-22} \mathrm{eV}}) = 0.84^{+0.44}_{-0.48}$.
 Interestingly, the drag remains effective if the mass of the central soliton is reduced, as would happen with a mixture of ULDM and regular CDM.
-As a result, our constraints are largely independent of the assumed ULDM fraction.
+As a result, our constraints are largely independent of the assumed ULDM fraction, provided a soliton forms.

 This apparent paradox arises because the stochastic gravitational wave background is primarily sourced by large black holes merging in the most massive halos.
 In these systems, the mass of the SMBH binary is expected to be similar to the soliton mass, given the usual ULDM core-halo relationship~\cite{Schive:2014hza}.
 This increases the impact of pinching with a fractional ULDM component, counteracting the lower soliton mass, which, together with changes to the set of halos which undergo mergers, largely offsets variations in the ULDM fraction.
 Consequently, while the full range of ULDM particle masses is potentially excluded in a ULDM-only universe \cite{Lazare:2024uvj}, much of the parameter range in which the drag improves the fit to PTA data is consistent with all other observations.